mimoex/CANS2025_Website/content/posters.md

 | **A GUI-Based Simulation System for Intuitive Threat Modeling** | Taiyo Kakoi (Kyushu University)<br> Hiroshi Koide (Kyushu University) |
 | **POLKA: A Practical Leakage-Resilient Post-Quantum PKE Scheme and its Leveled Implementation** | Clément Hoffmann (NTT Social Laboratories)<br> Benoît Libert (Zama)<br> Charles Momin (UC Louvain)<br> Thomas Peters (UC Louvain)<br> Thibaud Schoenauen (UC Louvain)<br> François-Xavier Standaert (UC Louvain) |
 | **Guarded Delegated Ownership Transfer (GDOT): Scriptless, Chain-Agnostic Atomic Swaps with a Non-Custodial Signing Gate** | Aki Tarumi (Mycel Foundation)<br> Masato Tsutsumi (Nyx Foundation)<br> Yosui Harasawa (Mycel Foundation) |

+### Poster Presentation Notes
+All accepted posters will be presented on-site.
+Poster presenters must bring their printed poster (recommended size: A0, vertical orientation) to the conference venue.
+At least one author of each accepted poster must register as General Registration and attend the conference in person.

+---

+## Best Poster Awards
+Best Poster Awards will be presented at CANS 2025.
+Conference participants will vote for their favorite posters during the poster session by scanning QR codes that will be available at the venue.

+The awards will be announced at the Conference Banquet on Wednesday, November 19, 2025, from 19:00 to 21:00.